avasqueze/lambda-kappa-architecture/README.md

 - More complex calculations, for example: regression (combining coefficients for batch-layer and speed-layer or kappa to correct the coefficient with every message a bit).
 - More RAM vs more Nodes, what happens with the results?
 - Message flow increase, decrease, what happens?
-When will it stack and why?
+When will it stuck and why?